ea3iav/Pepinillo-Bird-automat-CO2-air-indicator/README.md

 * WiFi and Bluetooth disabled
 * Servo only moves when needed

+   🔋 Battery Voltage Monitoring (New Feature)

+   This project now includes battery voltage monitoring using the ESP32’s ADC, allowing the system to:

+   Detect when the LiPo battery is low

+   Move the bird to a safe position (90°)

+   YOU NEED TO CONECT THIS voltage divider.
+Otherwise use Main_no_batteryturn_off.py and change the name to main.py Enter deep sleep to prevent battery damage
+            Two resistors are used:

+          R1 = 100kΩ

+          R2 = 100kΩ

+    Connection:
+       Battery + ---- R1 ----+---- R2 ---- GND
+                             |
+                         GPIO34 (ADC)
 ### Smart sampling

 * First hour → measurements every **30 seconds**